What’s causing the migrant surge at the U.S. border? Poverty, violence and hopes for Biden.

 “People leave because they need to leave to survive,” he said.
 “They’ve been thinking about it for a while.”

 Omliver, the 17-year-old Guatemalan, said he’d decided to go to the United States because he wanted to help his grandfather and aunt, with whom he’d been living in the western municipality of Huehuetenango.
-The shelter where he was staying in Oaxaca allowed him to be interviewed provided his last name was not published.
+The shelter where he was staying in Oaxaca allowed him to speak on the condition his last name was not used.

 Like many migrants, Omliver has family in the United States: an uncle in Florida who has agreed to take him in.
 His friends told him it’s easier to enter the United States now.
 But he said the timing also reflects the fact his relatives have finally accumulated enough money for him to make the trip.